mbeale0/Unity3D-CodeMash-Workshop/Labs/lab1.md

 ## Getting the ball to roll
 We'll start slowly here.
 First, in the hierarchy window on the left side of the screen, under "Lab1Scene", click the "Sphere" object.
 Upon doing so, the details about the object will appear on the right-hand side of the screen in the inspector.
 The Sphere contains basic features (known as components) that most objects in a game will have:
-  1. Transform - The details of the object in the world space, or the "Scene" tab.
+  1. Transform - The details of the object in the world space.
 The position is where it is located, the rotation is how it is rotated(hard to see in a sphere) and of course scale is how big it is
 	- Feel free to mess with these values to see what they do, but make sure to remember them
 	- We will talk shortly about to edit these directly in the scene
   2. Sphere (Mesh Filter) - Contains a reference for the mesh, a collection of triangles organized in 3D space to represent an object